Curriculum and Credit Hours Policy

 PERTINENT INFORMATION

 As part of the continued accreditation of the institution, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) performs reviews of the institution’s assignment of credit hours.
-Academic credit has stipulated the basis for measuring the amount of engaged learning time expected of a student enrolled not only in the traditional classroom settings but also laboratories, clinics, seminars, practicums, internships and other experiential learning, and distance and correspondence education.
+Academic credit stipulates the basis for measuring the amount of engaged learning time expected of a student enrolled not only in the traditional classroom settings but also in laboratories, clinics, seminars, practicums, internships, and other experiential learning, as well as distance and correspondence education.
 The common use of academic credit amongst all institutions ensures the transfer of coursework from one institution to another.
 The federal government also relies on the academic credit to assess student academic engagement as a basis of awarding financial aid.
 The amount of credit awarded for undergraduate and graduate courses is based on the unit of the semester credit hour, in accordance with the Texas Higher Education Coordinating Board (THECB) rules (Title 19 Texas Administrative Code, 4.6).

 This is meant to be a living policy which evolves with the integration of innovative methodologies and new instructional technologies into the curriculum.